data61/anonlink-entity-service/deployment/README.md

 or dynamically.

 For a cluster on AWS the `aws-storage.yaml` resource will dynamically provision elastic block store volumes.
+The default `values.yaml` assumes the existance of a `"slow"` `storageClass`.

 ### Docker login credentials